readytogroove/readytogroove.github.io/_posts/blog/2015-03-11-preventing-pregnancy-with-groove.md

 Cervical fluid is, hands down, the most important measure of fertility.

-<a class="text-link" target="_blank" href="http://www.whatiscervicalfluid.com">Cervical fluid</a> is a secretion produced by special glands in your cervix in response to hormone changes, and it&rsquo;s the whole reason sperm can survive inside your body in the first place.
+<a class="text-link" href="http://www.whatiscervicalfluid.com">Cervical fluid</a> is a secretion produced by special glands in your cervix in response to hormone changes, and it&rsquo;s the whole reason sperm can survive inside your body in the first place.
 Without this fluid, sperm will die within several...which means no babies!
 Cervical fluid is only produced around ovulation (important factoid alert!), which is the whole reason you can prevent pregnancy using nothing but your body&rsquo;s data.

 ### Basal Body Temperature ###